jacksoncharles/serverless-qa-template-api/README.md

-# Forum Microservice
+# Q&A Microservice Template

-A microservice template for a Q&A application such as comments functionality or discussion forum deployed using the [Serverless Framework](http://serverless.com).
+A microservice template for a Q&A solution such as comments functionality or discussion forum deployed using the [Serverless Framework](http://serverless.com).

 A robust solution with common functionality including pagination and global secondary indexes for retrieiving by user, thread or unique key.
 It is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) and designed as part of a distributed solution.